williamrwagner/williamrwagner.github.io/_pages/home.md

 We need Board members who have diverse skills, a deep understanding of the Town’s operations and financial capacity, and, the ability to bring a new approach to solving problems and creating opportunities.
-My professional career, as well as my service to the town on the Finance Committee, have given me the necessary skills to help meet the challenges and of the future and expanding the opportunities for the Town to thrive.
+My professional career, as well as my service to the town on the Finance Committee, have given me the necessary skills to help meet the challenges
+of the future and expanding the opportunities for the Town to thrive.

 For all these reasons, I’m running for Selectman and I ask for your vote on or before June 30th.*